-On the ground in war-torn Syria, at least seven people in Aleppo were killed when the biggest hospital in the rebel-held east was hit by the third air strike in a week.
+At least seven people in Syria's Aleppo city were killed when the largest hospital in the rebel-held east was hit by a third air strike in a week.

 The medical facility, known as M10, is "completely destroyed...
-It is gone", said Adham Sahloul of the Syrian American Medical Society on Monday, adding that three maintenance workers had been killed.
+It is gone", said Adham Sahloul of the Syrian American Medical Society on Monday, adding three maintenance workers were killed.

 The attack killed another four people outside the hospital, Dr Abu al-Izz said.

 The repeated attacks on hospitals in rebel-held Aleppo have drawn condemnation from the UN - and accusations of war crimes - and have led the US to threaten an end to its engagement with Russia over the conflict in Syria.

 Al-Izz and Ibrahim al-Hajj of the White Helmets rescue organisation in eastern Aleppo said the hospital had been hit by a "bunker-buster" bomb - designed to demolish below-ground facilities - which, they said, are dropped by Russian planes.